tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 Code reviews are a common topic among blog posts and videos.
 This is for a good reason - code reviews are a powerful tool for spreading knowledge, improving code quality, and, when done right, can strengthen team bonds.

-Often, content around code reviews is focused on how to _give_ a good code review.
+Often, content around code reviews focuses on how to _give_ better code reviews.
 In this post, I want to cover how to be on the _receiving_ end.

-If you are interested in content on giving a good code review, I recommend the talk [_Implementing a Strong Code-Review Culture_](https://youtu.be/PJjmw9TRB7s) by Derek Prior.
+If you are interested in content on giving code reviews, I recommend the talk [_Implementing a Strong Code-Review Culture_](https://youtu.be/PJjmw9TRB7s) by Derek Prior.
 It is a great overall introduction to code reviews with a strong focus on how to give a code review that can be well received.
 It has been hugely impactful on how I give code reviews.

 ## You are not your code

 A blog post about being on the receiving end of a code review may seem superfluous; all you have to do is put the code up and wait for the review, right?
-Not when our sneaky friend, ego gets involved.
+Not when our sneaky friend, ego, gets involved.

-As "knowledge workers," our worth can feel closely tied to the knowledge we bring.
+As "knowledge workers," our self-worth can feel closely tied to the knowledge we bring to our team.
 For developers, this knowledge often comes in the form of code we deliver.
 When tied too closely, a lack of knowledge can feel like a lack of worth.
-When you attach your worth into your code it's going to be hard to receive a code review.
+When you attach your worth to your code, it's going to be hard to receive a code review.
 Every piece of feedback and discussion is an attack on the ego.

 Even on a team with a strong code review culture that is considerate of each other's feelings, code reviews are still providing someone with (often critical) feedback.
 If you have your ego tied into the code you wrote, even a well-intentioned code review can feel like a personal attack.
 If they don't like the way you wrote this line of code...do they not like you?
 Do they think you don't deserve to be on the team?
 While this jump from a comment on a line of code to worrying about job security can feel over-the-top, I know from experience it happens.